-Alumni Hall, Leo F. Flood Hall and John Lane House Apartments:
+Alumni Hall, Leo F. Flood Hall and John Lane House Apartments

 The Alumni Hall, Flood Hall and Lane House Apartments are available for upper class students.
-Each apartment accommodates three (3) to four (4) students in private rooms in Alumni Hall or Flood Hall, and double or private rooms in Lane House.
-All apartments are furnished and utilities are provided except for telephone and cable TV.
-Maid service and linen are not included in the semester fee.
-The cost for each student is \$2,450 per semester in Alumni Hall and Flood Hall, and \$2,165 per semester in Lane House.
+Each apartment accommodates three (3) to four (4) students in private rooms in Alumni Hall or Flood Hall, and double or private rooms in John Lane House.
+All apartments are furnished and utilities are provided.
+Linens are not included in the semester fee.
+The cost for each student is \$2,575 per semester in Alumni Hall and Flood Hall, and \$2,275 per semester in John Lane House.
 Apartments are selected through a lottery process each spring.
 The advance security deposit to reserve a room is \$200.
 This deposit also serves as the damage deposit.
 Complete information relating to the damage deposit and the cancellation of the Student Apartment Housing Agreement is in the agreement itself.

-Student Health Center:
+Student Health Center

-A \$115 per semester S.H.C. fee is charged to all resident students.
+A \$125 per semester S.H.C. fee is charged to all resident students.
 This fee entitles resident students to the services of the College Student Health Center.
 This fee is optional for commuting students.

-Physically Challenged Students:
+Physically Challenged Students